NCAR/HPC-Docs/docs/pbs/index.md

 ```

 !!! tip
     The `-A` flag is needed if users have not specified a default project code in their environment.
-The default project code can be specified using environment variable `DAV_PROJECT` on Casper and `PBS_ACCOUNT` on Derecho.
+The default project code can be specified using the environment variable `PBS_ACCOUNT`.
+Default project codes can also be specified for a specific system using `PBS_ACCOUNT_DERECHO` and `PBS_ACCOUNT_CASPER` for Derecho and Casper, respectively.

 Users can also start an interactive job on a peer system by specifying the system name as shown below: